tsaxena4k/Rich-Text-Editor/README.md

 # Rich-Text-Editor
-A Rich-text-editor build on top of Pure Vanilla JS.
+A Rich-text-editor build on top of Pure Vanilla JS with zero libraries.

 ## Things to Implement
 - IndexDB